pouyabey/IT-Learning-Log/Experience-01/Day-03.md

 ## Step 2 – Review Compliance Policy Assignment and Scope

-The second step focused on reviewing how the Basic Compliance policy is assigned and investigating why some Intune-managed devices were not receiving it.
+The second step focused on reviewing how the Basic Compliance policy is assigned and investigating why one managed device was not receiving the policy.

+I opened the Basic Compliance policy and reviewed its assignment settings.

+### Policy Assignment

+The policy is currently assigned to:

+- All users

+There are no excluded groups.

+### Policy Monitoring

+The current policy status shows:

+- Compliant devices: 110
+- Noncompliant devices: 2
+- Other status: 4
+- Total devices evaluated: 116

+I searched for one of the devices identified in Step 1 that only showed the Default Device Compliance Policy.
+The device did not appear in the Basic Compliance policy results.

+To investigate further, I reviewed the device and its associated user.

+### Device and User Review

+The device had:

+- A valid Primary User
+- Microsoft Entra joined status
+- Microsoft Intune as its MDM provider
+- A registered owner
+- Only the Default Device Compliance Policy visible under its compliance policies

+The associated user account was:

+- Enabled
+- User type: Member

+The Default Device Compliance Policy showed that the device had a compliance policy assigned, but the Basic Compliance policy was still missing.

+### License Investigation

+I then reviewed the user's assigned licenses and found:

+- Office 365 E1
+- Microsoft Power Automate Free

+The user did not have Microsoft 365 E3 assigned.

+I also reviewed the organization's available licenses and confirmed that Microsoft 365 E3 licenses are available in the tenant.
+Users whose devices are receiving the Basic Compliance policy were found to have Microsoft 365 E3 assigned.

+This created a strong indication that licensing may be related to the issue.
+Microsoft 365 E3 includes Intune licensing, while Office 365 E1 alone does not.

+### Current Finding

+The investigation identified a likely licensing-related cause for the missing Basic Compliance policy.
+The affected user did not have an Intune-inclusive license assigned, while users whose devices successfully received the policy had Microsoft 365 E3 licenses.

+### Resolution

+To validate the finding, I assigned a Microsoft 365 E3 license to the affected user instead of Office 365 E1.

+After the license change, the Basic Compliance policy was successfully applied to the device and the issue was resolved.

-I confirmed that the Basic Compliance policy was assigned to all users with no exclusions.
-The affected devices were already fully enrolled in Intune, showed Microsoft Intune as their MDM provider, and were receiving the Default Device Compliance Policy.
-Everything otherwise appeared normal.
+This was an important finding because the affected devices were already enrolled in Intune, showed Microsoft Intune as their MDM provider, and were receiving the Default Device Compliance Policy.
+Everything otherwise appeared to be working normally.

-The main difference was licensing.
-The affected users had Office 365 E1, while users receiving the Basic Compliance policy had Microsoft 365 E3.

-After assigning Microsoft 365 E3 to the affected users, the Basic Compliance policy was successfully applied and the issue was resolved.
+However, the user-targeted Basic Compliance policy did not apply until the user was assigned a Microsoft 365 E3 license that included Intune.

+This confirmed that the missing Intune-inclusive user license was the root cause of the issue.
 This confirmed that the missing Intune-inclusive license was the root cause, even though the devices were already enrolled, managed by Intune, and receiving the Default Device Compliance Policy.